rodan123/piblock/README.md

 09/02/16

-14) Improved 800notes junk call detection.
+14) Improved 800----- junk call detection.

+10/10/16

+15) Added headers to curl query to get past recently implemented 800----- octonet filter.
+Removed references to 800----- from README.md in the unlikely event that curl was filtered on the site because of piblock automated queries.